shamikadiwan/React_Pro/readme.md

 • How to write and import multiple components

 • Importance of keeping components small and reusable.

-• I have also used the Vite for creating the project with Vite + React module
+• I have also used the Vite for creating the project with Vite + React module.

 • I have run the commands on terminal & install the Vite and run the project which named as "vitereact"
+• I have learned the commands which are "npm create vite@latest" , "npm install" , "npm run dev"